-If you know the admin username with a valid email address, and you have outgoing mail configured, you can reset the password using the forgot password link instead.
+If you know the admin username, and it has a valid email address, you can reset the password using the forgot password link on the log in screen.
 We'll send a link to your admin email account to reset your password.